Liotrix use while Breastfeeding

 Liotrix is a mixture of levothyroxine (T4) and liothyronine (T3), which are normal components of human milk.
 Limited data on exogenous replacement doses of levothyroxine during breastfeeding indicate no adverse effects in infants.
 No information is available on the use of exogenous liothyronine during breastfeeding.
-If thyroid is required by the mother, it is not a reason to discontinue breastfeeding.
+The American Thyroid Association recommends that subclinical and overt hypothyroidism should be treated with levothyroxine in lactating women seeking to breastfeed.
 Thyroid dosage requirement may be increased in the postpartum period compared to prepregnancy requirements patients with Hashimoto's thyroiditis.

 Milk levels of thyroid hormones have not been measured after exogenous administration in humans.
 Levothyroxine is a normal component of human milk.
 Although somewhat controversial, it appears that levothyroxine passes into milk poorly and that liothyronine might pass into milk in amounts that affect infant thyroid status.

 Maternal Levels.
 In a study of 56 mothers with thyroid disorders, 50 had hypothyroidism and were being treated with levothyroxine; 5 mothers had controlled hyperthyroidism with no medications and 1 had hyperthyroidism treated with a medication.
 Milk levels of thyroid hormones were free T4 4.5 ng/L, total T4 29.6 mcg/L, free T3 2.3 ng/L and total T3 0.35 mcg/L. The average milk to serum level ratios over the period were free T4 0.32 and total T4 0.3.
 Levels of free and total T3 and total T4 in milk were positively correlated with their respective plasma levels.